-Section 11.
-PERFORMANCE STANDARDS
+§102.6 PERFORMANCE STANDARDS

 The following standards are to be used by the Board in judging applications for site plan review.
-While These standards are meant to provide minimum criteria, and while they should not be regarded as inflexible requirements, all proposals should address them while being open to demonstrating creativity, invention and innovation, to ensure the best outcome for the applicant and the Damariscotta community. all nor should they discourage creativity, invention and innovation.
-The site plan shall be approved unless in the judgment of the Board the applicant is not able to reasonably meet one or more of these standards.
-In all instances the burden of proof shall be on the applicant and such burden of proof shall include evidence necessary to demonstrate compliance with all applicable standards.
-If the site plan includes a building or buildings in the aggregate of 7,500 square feet or greater of floor area or has a facade of 50 feet or more, additional standards in Section 12 may also apply.
+These standards are meant to provide minimum criteria, and should not be regarded as inflexible requirements.
+All proposals should address these standards and be open to demonstrating creativity, invention and innovation to ensure the best outcome for the applicant and the Damariscotta community.
+The site plan may be approved unless in the judgment of the Board the applicant is not able to reasonably meet one or more of these standards.
+In all instances the burden of proof shall be on the applicant.
+Such burden of proof shall include evidence necessary to demonstrate compliance with all applicable standards.
+If the site plan includes a building or buildings in the aggregate of 7,500 square feet or greater of floor area or has a facade of 50 feet or more, additional standards in §102.7 may also apply.

-As a requirement for being approved by the Board as a complete application and thus a preliminary plan, the applicant shall submit a plan that fully meets all the requirements of all the Section 11 Performance Standards.
-The applicant may also submit an accompanying separate preliminary plan that sets out any proposed waivers from Section 11 Performance Standards accompanied by a written statement(s) explaining why the applicant believes the waivers would still accomplish the purpose of the performance standard so proposed to be altered.
+The applicant shall submit a plan that fully satisfies the §102.6 Performance Standards and, if applicable, the §102.7 Large Scale Development Performance Standards.
+The applicant may also submit an accompanying separate plan that sets out any proposed waivers from §102.6 and§102.7 Performance Standards accompanied by a written Statement(s) explaining why the applicant believes the waivers would still accomplish the purpose of the performance standard so proposed to be altered.